NithyaDayalan/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+## DEVELOPED BY : NITHYA D
+## REG.NO : 212223240110

 ## AIM :
+To write a python program for sliding window protocol.
 ## ALGORITHM :
 1. Start the program.
 2. Get the frame size from the user.